 In a nutshell, KOHO is dishing out a great offer.
 Get a card from a Fintech company without the pricey, complicated fees structure that you’re used to from your bank, earn rewards, and get some additional perks thrown into the mix.

 Cardholders will earn an additional Cash back when you use your KOHO card with many of their participating retailers, helping you earn more on top of what you’re already earning.
 For example, you’ll get 3% extra cash back when you use your KOHO card at Chef’s Plate at this time.
-If you have a Premium account, you’ll get even higher cash back earning rates.
+If you have a Extra account, you’ll get even higher cash back earning rates.

 Redeeming the Rewards